davish/davi.sh/src/content/blog/2024/12/2024-in-review.md

-My blurbs about each link follow a bit more from [Simon Willison](https://simonwillison.net) or [John Gruber](https://daringfireball.net)'s link blogs than Arne's summaries -- I try to add some analysis and sprinkle in some nuance where I can.
-The original goal was to expand some of these blurbs into full blog posts, which I haven't felt the burning desire to do yet, but we'll see how next year goes.
+My blurbs about each link follow a bit more from [Simon Willison](https://simonwillison.net) or [John Gruber](https://daringfireball.net)'s link blogs than Arne's summaries -- I try to add some analysis and sprinkle in nuance where I can.
+The original goal was to expand some of these blurbs into full blog posts.
+I haven't felt the burning desire to do that yet, but we'll see how next year goes.

 The newsletter is called Weekly Links, and after a 52 weeks there's... well..
 17 entries.
 The first 10 came quickly and easily, but I started falling off with the habit in